rutkovskuy1/car-rental/README.md

 Database Schema
 The database consists of several tables, with the main table being cars.
 Below is a brief description of the structure:
+Database Schema
+The database consists of several tables, with the main table being cars.
+Below is a brief description of the structure:

+cars:
+id: Primary key, auto-incremented.
+brand: The brand of the car (e.g., Toyota, BMW).
+model: The model of the car.
+year: The manufacturing year of the car.
+price: The price of the car.
+color: The color of the car.
+mileage: The mileage of the car.